Experienced Guidance Designed To Help You Recover Compensation

 - Damages: The victim was injured as a direct result of the driver’s actions.

 Our knowledge of both personal injury law and criminal law allows us to offer insightful guidance throughout drunk driving accident cases and gives us the ability to help you clearly understand the process before you as well as the rights you have for seeking compensation for your injuries.
-Having represented many clients in misdemeanor cases in the Greater Collierville area, we have solid relationships with prosecutors and judges, allowing us to keep abreast of the criminal proceedings related to your accident.
+Having represented many clients in misdemeanor cases, we have solid relationships with prosecutors and judges, allowing us to keep abreast of the criminal proceedings related to your accident.

 Contact Us To Schedule A Free Consultation